wandb/docs/docs/reference-guide/artifacts/intro.md

 run.log_artifact(artifact) # Creates `animals:v0`
 ```

-Weights & Biases automatically assigns a version `v0` and attaches an alias called `latest` when you create and log a new artifact object to W\&B. An _alias_ is a human-readable name that you can give to an artifact version.
+Weights & Biases automatically assigns a version `v0` and attaches an alias called `latest` when you create and log a new artifact object to W&B. An _alias_ is a human-readable name that you can give to an artifact version.

-If you create another artifact with the same name, type, and contents (in other words, you create another version of the artifact), W\&B will increase the version index by one.
+If you create another artifact with the same name, type, and contents (in other words, you create another version of the artifact), W&B will increase the version index by one.
 The alias `latest` is unassigned from artifact `v0` and assigned to the `v1` artifact.

 Weights & Biases uploads files that were modified between artifacts versions.
 For more information about how artifacts are stored, see [Artifacts Storage](storage.md).